kanelloc/react-native-animated-header-scroll-view/README.md

 };
 ```

-You can find a set of detailed examples [here](https://github.com/kanelloc/react-native-animated-header-scroll-view/tree/main/example).
+You can find a set of detailed examples [here](https://github.com/kanelloc/react-native-animated-header-scroll-view/tree/main/example)

+Also a running snack [here](https://snack.expo.dev/ukGomwbdE)

 # Props